satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 }
 ```

+`getStaticPaths` must return an object with the keys:
+- `path`: This key determines which path will be pre-rendered.
+In the in-code comment above the structure of `path` is given as an example.
+- `fallback`: You can set the value of fallback to `true`, `false` or `blocking`
+    - `false` → Any paths not returned by `getStaticPaths` will end up in a 404 page
+    - `true` → On the first request to a not generated path, Next.js will serve a fallback version of the page, instead of a 404 page.
+The HTML and JSON of this path is now generated in the background and and then the JSON is sent to the requesting browser.
+Now the fallback page changes into the full page.
+Next.js will add this path to the pre-rendered pages in order to be able to provide the already generated page for further requests.
+      This is useful if you have a page with a lot of static pages because then not all pages have to be generated at built time, which makes the built much faster.
+    - `blocking` → Same procedure as for `fallback: true`, except that there is no fallback while the HTML is being generated.
+There are only very special uses cases in which this makes sense, such as AMP.

+Remember to name the file after the relevant key from the `params` object with square brackets, in our case `[path].tsx`.
+As long as the two names match, you can choose it as you wish.
+To load the data for a blogpost the function `getStaticProps` is needed.
+This function now receives `{params}`, which can be used to determine the path and the depending data.
+Finally, in the actual page component, the data can be accessed via props (here via `{postData}`).
+The source code above shows how we built our comparison blog project using SSG and the methods just described.

 > 💡 The object returned by `getStaticProps` can include other keys besides `props`, such as `revalidate`. `revalidate` is set to `false` by default, but can also contain the amount in seconds after which a page re-generation can occur.
 In this way, individual static pages can be changed at a certain interval after being built.
 This is called [Incremental Static Regeneration (ISR)](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration) and also known as "stale-while-revalidate".